Where The Road Meets The Reef.

 How To Get To The Whitsundays

-The Whitsundays is accessible by air and road.
-The two main airports are Whitsunday Coast Airport (Proserpine) and Great Barrier Reef Airport (Hamilton Island).
-Both airports receive daily flights from major Australian cities including Sydney, Melbourne, and Brisbane.
-From Proserpine Airport, it's a 25-minute drive to Airlie Beach.
-Alternatively, you can drive from Brisbane (approximately 11 hours) or Cairns (approximately 6 hours) along the scenic Bruce Highway.
+Two airports serve the region: Whitsunday Coast Airport (Proserpine) and Great Barrier Reef Airport (Hamilton Island), with daily flights from Sydney, Melbourne, and Brisbane.
+Proserpine Airport is a 25-minute drive to Airlie Beach.
+Driving?
+Brisbane is roughly 11 hours and Cairns around 6 hours along the Bruce Highway.